Device-agnostic point of sale provides all of the advantages of traditional MPOS and many more!

 Whereas some retailers have opted to tack on a strictly-mobile POS solution to their existing enterprise infrastructure, this scenario is not ideal.
 Initial integration costs can be significant, and operating multiple databases with redundant data requires more management and ongoing maintenance, and makes the organization more vulnerable to errors.
 A device-agnostic POS enables retailers to use the same solution from multiple devices, all connecting to a single, centralized omni-channel database.

 69% of consumers expect that store associates be armed with a mobile device (Forrester, Mobile Point of Sale Solutions for Retail).
 Investing in mobile solutions such as point of sale is an unquestionably good move for retailers.
 However, MPOS shouldn’t be an afterthought: careful planning and consideration must be employed to ensure successful integration and adoption of the technology.
 Device-agnostic POS provides all the mobile freedom of traditional mobile-only solutions with lots of additional benefits to retailers.

-Who is this webinar for?
-This webinar is [...]
+Who is this document for?
+This data sheet [...]

 Who is this document for?
 This thought leadership [...]